Dead by Daylight Accessibility Report

 If you want to play Dead by Daylight, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Dead by Daylight has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Dead by Daylight which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading